 Death of a property owner exemption

-A transfer (stamp) duty exemption can apply to the transfer of property that results from a person’s death.
+A transfer (stamp) duty exemption can apply to the transfer of property due to a person’s death.
 Find out how to claim the exemption.

-You might be able to claim a transfer (stamp) duty exemption when transferring property that results from a person’s death, such as when property is distributed from the person’s estate to the beneficiaries of their will or transferred to a joint tenant.
+You might be able to claim a transfer (stamp) duty exemption when transferring property because of a person’s death, such as when property is distributed from the person’s estate to the beneficiaries of their will or transferred to a joint tenant.

-Form 6 Transmission application for registration as devisee/legatee is not dutiable and does not require a stamp to be lodged with Titles Queensland.
+A transmission application for registration as devisee/legatee (Form 6) is not dutiable and does not require a stamp to be lodged with Titles Queensland.

-If you are a transfer duty self assessor, you can:
+If you’re a transfer duty self assessor, you can:

 Deceased person’s estate